Annissa Essaibi George: Mayoral campaign

 On January 27, 2021, Essaibi George confirmed that she would run in the 2021 Boston mayoral election, considered a "wide open" race due to the then-expected confirmation of Mayor Walsh as United States Secretary of Labor; Walsh was confirmed to his Cabinet post in March.

 Essaibi George was often described as a "centrist" or "moderate" candidate in comparison to the other candidates.
 Among her endorsers is former Boston police chief William G. Gross, who is also heading one of the two super PACs that backed her candidacy in the nonpartisan primary.
-That super PAC received $495,000 from New Balance owner and longtime Republican donor Jim Davis, who in 2016 contributed nearly $400,000 to the Trump Victory PAC.
-Her ties to Pro-Trump groups have resulted in some characterizing her as aligned with Trump or Republicans, which Essaibi George has denied.
+That super PAC received $495,000 from New Balance owner and longtime Republican donor Jim Davis, who in 2016 had contributed nearly $400,000 to the Trump Victory PAC.
+Prior to making his contribution to the PAC, Davis had privately met with Essaibi George.
+Her ties to pro-Trump individuals and groups resulted in some of her critics characterizing her as aligned with Trump or Republicans, characterizations which Essaibi George repudiated.

-As a candidate, Essaibi George touted her experience as an educator.
+In the preliminary election on September 14, her campaign placed second with 22.4% of the vote, outperforming acting mayor Kim Janey and several other challengers to advance to the general election with first-place winner Michelle Wu, who earned 33.4% of the vote.

-In the preliminary election on September 14, her campaign placed second with 22.4% of the vote, defeating acting mayor Kim Janey and several other challengers to advance to the general election with first-place winner Michelle Wu, who earned 33.4% of the vote.
+While Walsh did not endorse a candidate, Essaibi George was regarded to be closely aligned with the popular former mayor's brand of political ideology.
+Her platform was more in line with those Walsh had twice won election on, being more moderate than Wu's.
+Promoting herself as being a pragmatic centrist, Essaibi George criticized Wu's policy approach as "abstract" and "academic".
+Essaibi George also sought to appeal towards trade union-aligned voters, who had played a major role in Walsh's electoral victories.
+During her campaign, she often touted her experience as an educator.

-Essaibi George was often described as a police-friendly candidate, compared to her opponents.
-On public safety and law enforcement, Essaibi George supports police reform.
-She is the only one of the election's five major candidates to oppose cutting the Boston Police Department's budget.
-She expressed her belief that the city needs to increase the size of its police force.
-Her public safety platform touted community policing as being beneficial.
+Essaibi George was often described as a police-friendly candidate compared to her opponents.
+On public safety and law enforcement, Essaibi George supported police reform.
+However, she was the only one of the election's five major candidates to oppose cutting the Boston Police Department's budget.
+She expressed her belief that the city needed to increase the size of its police force.
+Her public safety platform also touted community policing as being a means to address shortcomings in the city.
 Essaibi George's campaign platform described gun violence as a "racial justice issue, a public health issue and a public safety issue".